The website design process can be long-winded and complicated.

 And once the bugs are all ironed out, and the site has been tested to within an inch of it’s life, we seek client sign off.

 At this point, the final invoice is sent and the client gets to see their shiny new website.
 They also live with it for a little while, before signing it off.

 This allows for any last minute tweaks and changes!

-Once happy, the website is signed off and our 30 Day Warranty period starts.
+Once our client is happy, the website is signed off and our 30 Day Warranty period starts.
 This ensures that if anything goes wrong, we can help get it right back on track.